ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

     }
 }
 ```

-In the url - you can see "1" is the constant value but in real life - the place where 1 is present can be any value.
+<b>2.
+Variable param :</b> <br><br>In the url - you can see "1" is the constant value but in real life - the place where 1 is present can be any value.

 e.g - "abc.com/user/add/2", "abc.com/user/add/hi", "abc.com/user/add/1000" etc.